SoyYop/Modulo11/Modulus.11/readme.md

  If  the result is 11, 0\
  else, DIF /* between 0-9 */

-In some implementations, instead of using 0 when the remainder is 10, the verification code is replaced by a spacial character.
+In some implementations, instead of using 0 when the remainder is 11, the verification code is replaced by a special character.
 One example is the chilean rut, where 10 is replaced by a 'k' and not a zero.